guowanghushifu/ovh-auto-buy/README.md

 - FREQUENCY: How many seconds to sleep between each try, e.g. 30
 - FQN: The detailed configration of your PLANCODE. e.g. `"24sk20.ram-32g-ecc-2133.softraid-2x450nvme"`.
 It should be a single value or comma-separated list.
 If you don't need to filter FQN, set it to `"any"`.
 If you don't know what to set, tpye `"hoho"`, run the docker once, find FQN list at the **HEAD** of log, then modify this to the right one.
 - AUTOPAY: Auto pay bill, e.g. true
+- USER_TAG: Your name or something to show in telegram notification.